This is The Grendel:

 It saddens me that my boy will eventually be gone but that’s the price of being here and I wouldn’t give up my time with him for anything.

-Everybody gets a ticket at birth and at some point, somebody collects the ticket but once you’re tall enough to get on the ride – you get to determine both the ride and how you interact with it.
+Everybody gets a ticket at birth and at some point, somebody collects the ticket.
+The good news (other than the fact that you get a ticket at all) is that once you’re tall enough to get on the ride – you get to determine both the ride and how you interact with it.

 It’s a tremendous amount of power.
 Use it passionately.
 Use it wisely.
 Use it to make the world a better place.